Elaine Mokhtefi: Activism

 Mokhtefi became an anti-racist and anti-colonial activist very early on.

 In 1952, after arriving in France, she attended the International Workers' Day parade in Paris, where she met Algerian trade unionists.
 Becoming more deeply involved in this activism, she participated in the All-African Peoples' Conference in Accra, Ghana, in 1958.
 There, she met Frantz Fanon and Mohamed Sahnoun.
 Mokhtefi decided to work alongside them in support of the anti-colonial Algerian National Liberation Front (FLN).
 She joined Sahnoun in New York and settled there in 1960.
 In New York, she began working for the local bureau of the Provisional Government of the Algerian Republic and the FLN.
 She also took classes at New York University.

 As Fanon's health declined in 1961, eventually leading to his death, Mokhtefi visited him regularly and supported his family, helping to take care of his 6-year-old son, Olivier.

 After Algeria gained independence in 1962, Mokhtefi settled in Algiers, where she remained for 12 years.
 She was hired as the only American in the new administration and worked as a fixer, taking on whatever task arose.
 In 1969, she was put in charge of organizing the first Pan-African Cultural Festival in Algiers.
 She also helped welcome members of national liberation movements across Africa (Mozambique, Angola, South Africa) and international Black Panther members to Algeria.
 In particular, she helped organize the clandestine exile of Eldridge Cleaver in Algeria after he fled the United States via Cuba.
 She also met the likes of Fidel Castro, Houari Boumédiène, Ahmed Ben Bella, and Ho Chi Minh through her work.

-Mokhtefi was forced to leave Algeria in 1974, after refusing to inform on a friend amid power struggles in Algiers.
+She was forced to leave Algeria in 1974, after being ordered to spy on a colleague and friend, Zohra Sellami, during power struggles in the newly-established country, and refusing.
 She settled in Paris, where she lived for 20 years before returning again to New York in 1994.
 She was not allowed to return to Algeria for over four decades.

-Her activism continued in New York, where she has participated in antiwar actions, climate marches, Occupy Wall Street, and pro-Palestinian protests.
+Her activism continued in New York, where she participated in antiwar actions, climate marches, Occupy Wall Street, and pro-Palestinian protests.